dart-code-checker/dart-code-metrics/doc/metrics/lines-of-code.md

 # Lines of Code

-The lines of code are the total number of lines is a method (_function_).
+The lines of code are the total number of lines in a method (or _function_).
 The comment lines, and the blank lines are also counted.
 A longer method is often difficult to maintain, tend to do a lot of things and can make it hard following what's going on.

 Example: